Corsair MP600 Pro LPX 1TB: PS5-optimized PCIe 4.0 NVMe review (2026)

 Verdict: Is the MP600 Pro LPX Worth It in 2026?

-The 1 TB MP600 Pro LPX is the capacity to buy in this lineup.
-It delivers the full E18 write speed, enough endurance for any consumer workload, and a capacity that fits a respectable game library.
-The PS5-optimized heatsink eliminates compatibility guesswork.
-For desktop-only use, non-LPX E18 alternatives offer identical performance without the fixed heatsink.
+The 1 TB MP600 Pro LPX is the capacity to buy in this lineup for most PS5 and desktop buyers alike.
+It delivers the full E18 write speed, enough endurance for any consumer workload, and a capacity that fits a respectable game library without overspending on space you won't use.
+The PS5-optimized heatsink eliminates compatibility guesswork, which matters most for console buyers who don't want to shop for a separate cooling solution.
+For desktop-only builds, non-LPX E18 alternatives like the Samsung 990 Pro offer identical core performance without the fixed heatsink, which may suit buyers who prefer their own cooling setup.
+Overall, the LPX 1TB is a strong, low-hassle pick for anyone prioritizing PS5 compatibility over choice of heatsink.

 + Pros

-• 7,100/6,800 MB/s -- full E18 throughput
+• 7,100/6,800 MB/s, full E18 throughput

 • Pre-installed PS5-compatible heatsink

-• Single-sided PCB -- fits thin laptops
+• Single-sided PCB fits thin laptops

 • 700 TBW endurance with 5-year warranty